How I Learned to Stop Worrying and Love Retraining: Introduction

 One approach to pruning consists of removing part of a network's weights from the model architecture after a standard training process, seemingly losing most of its predictive performance, and then retraining to compensate for that pruning-induced loss.
 This can be done either One Shot, that is pruning and retraining only once, or the process of pruning and retraining can be repeated iteratively.
 Although dating back to the early work of \citet{Janowsky1989}, this approach was most notably proposed by \citet{Han2015} in the form of \textsc{Iterative Magnitude Pruning} (IMP).
 In its full iterative form, for example formulated by \citet{Renda2020}, IMP can require the original train time several times over to produce a pruned network, resulting in hundreds of retraining epochs on top of the original training procedure and leading to its reputation for being computationally impractical \citep{Liu2020a, Ding2019, Hoefler2021, Lin2020, Wortsman2019}.
-This as well as the belief that IMP achieves sub-optimal states \citep{CarreiraPerpinan2018, Liu2020a} is one of the motivating factors behind methods that incorporate sparsification into the training, which we refer to as \emph{pruning-stable} following the conventions of \citet{Bartoldson2020}.
+This as well as the belief that IMP achieves sub-optimal states \citep{CarreiraPerpinan2018, Liu2020a} is one of the motivating factors behind methods that similarly start with an initially dense model but incorporate the sparsification into the training.
+We refer to such \emph{dense-to-sparse} methods as \emph{pruning-stable} \citep{Bartoldson2020}.